ss2552/Guide_3DS/docs/de_DE/troubleshooting-mset9.md

 # Troubleshooting (MSET9)

 This page offers troubleshooting advice for commonly encountered issues with the "Installing boot9strap (MSET9)", "Installing boot9strap (MSET9 CLI)" and "Installing boot9strap (MSET9 Play Store)" pages.
-Wenn diese Seite das Problem nicht lösen kann, tritt bitte [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) und beschreibe dein Problem, zusätzlich mit dem, was du schon versucht hast.
+If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.

 ## MSET9 (application / script)